Women’s March Chicago 2018: March to the Polls FAQs

 - North on Clark Street to Federal Plaza

-The march will terminate in Federal Plaza where we will ask participants to move immediately towards their transit and meet up points to exit the area safely.
+Marchers not continuing on to vote are asked to move immediately towards their transit and meet up points to exit the area safely.
 This will allow ALL the participants in the march to reach Federal Plaza from the rally site without creating a bottleneck.

 These plans for the march are based on currently expected weather and turn out – please note that this may change as we work closely with our professionals and assess the situation.
 We are excited to have everyone participate in a fun and enjoyable day.
 Our exceptional Safety Marshals and Directional Volunteers are being trained and will be updated on the ground the day of the event for everyone’s success.
-The resounding message from 1/21/17 was that the emotional experience of the day transcended the details.
+The resounding message from the previous January marches was that the emotional experience of the day transcended the details.
 We know that uncertainty can be tricky, but please know that we are working hard to plan an amazing day, and that we trust the day will present great opportunities no matter how it launches.

 The Chicago Temple at Washington and Clark will open it’s doors as a meet up spot before the march and serve as a warming station during the event.
 Please feel free to utilize their space to get warm, sit and rest, have a place for your children to play and get warm, or nurse.